arvidn/libtorrent/docs/manual.rst

 been successful yet, it's set to an empty string.

 ``total_download`` and ``total_upload`` is the number of bytes downloaded and uploaded to all peers, accumulated, *this session* only.
-The session is considered to restart when a torrent is paused and restarted again.
-When a torrent is paused, these counters are reset to 0.
-If you want complete, persistent, stats, see ``all_time_upload`` and ``all_time_download``.

 ``total_payload_download`` and ``total_payload_upload`` counts the amount of bytes send and received this session, but only the actual payload data (i.e the interesting